-The Khipa bowl is hand painted in the Iznik area of Turkey, renowned and famous for their century old traditions and techniques in ceramic art and craftsmanship, and during the Ottoman era, suppliers of ceramics to the Sultans royal court.
+The Khipa bowl is handmade in the Iznik area of Turkey, renowned and famous for their century old traditions and techniques in ceramic art and craftsmanship, and during the Ottoman era, suppliers of ceramics to the Sultans royal court.
 This wonderful bowl is simplistic, organic and classy, in both design and expression.
 The elaborated and beautiful floral motifs are made with a careful eye for details, aesthetics and creativity, and the beautiful colors, in different shades of blue, white and turquoise, clearly shows the historic reference.

 Thus, the bowl is made with inspiration from the Ottoman era, where design and production of colorful and intricate ceramic art was at the highest.
 Tiles, mosaics, decors and handicrafts, in sophisticated patterns and motifs illustrating symbols, flora and fauna of the vast Empire.
 If you visit Turkey today you will still see their great love for magnificently ornamented and multicolored ceramics, used as decorations in buildings, palaces, mosques and as home décor.